szabolcs-szilagyi/factory-vs-switch/README.md

 In this repo you can see how simple and easy to follow the solution that uses `switch-case` solution.
-But also when you compare it with the `factory` implementaion you can see how rigid is the naive solution.
-As soon as you need to add a bit of costumization to the `switch-case` solution you will end up adding `if` cases one after the other.
+But also when you compare it with the `factory` implementation you can see how rigid is the naive solution.
+As soon as you need to add a bit of customisation to the `switch-case` solution you will end up adding `if` cases one after the other.

 Note that I'm not suggesting that all `switch-case` solutions are bad!
-They are good upto the point where you don't need any extra costumizations and till there are just a handfull of options.
-Its okay to start out with a simple `switch-case` solution, but as soon as you have customizations or adding the 4th, 5th case coming in, then you should refactor it.
+They are good up to the point where you don't need any extra customisation and till there are just a handful of options.
+Its okay to start out with a simple `switch-case` solution, but as soon as you have customisation or adding the 4th, 5th case coming in, then you should refactor it.

 Also worth noting that this is true from the other side as well: the pattern shown here has a few indirections (e.g. the `proxy-child), that will make it